robiningelbrecht/continuous-integration-example/README.md

 As I stated in the beginning, this is only one approach on how you could set up your CI/CD and deploy flow.
 It's just an example to get you going.
 If you have any feedback or suggestions to improve this tutorial, please let me know.
-I'm always open to learn new approaches and tools.
+I'm always open to learning new approaches and getting to know new tools.

 If you have any questions, feel free to 📭 [contact me](https://www.linkedin.com/in/robin-ingelbrecht/), I'll be glad to help you out.